Cyber Security Salary and Job Opportunities

 How Much Do Cyber Security Jobs Pay, and How Can You Boost Your Salary?

-While most of these roles have overlapping elements, you may find people who only specialize in one niche.
-To land a job as a CIO or CISO, you must have advanced qualifications (a master’s degree) and the experience required to stay on top of wide-scale company operations.
+While most of these roles have overlapping elements, you may find people who only specialize in one of the above niches.
+To land a job as a CIO or CISO, you must have advanced qualifications (a master’s degree) and experience to stay on top of wide-scale company operations.

-For an entry-level position as an information security analyst, malware analyst, cybersecurity consultant, etc., you need an associate’s or bachelor’s degree in cyber security.
-Having a background in analytics and data science can aid cyber security engineers in progressing to more advanced positions.
+For an entry-level position as an information security analyst, malware analyst, cybersecurity consultant, or any other roles mentioned above, the bare minimum you need is an associate’s or bachelor’s degree in cybersecurity.

 Companies prefer hiring candidates with a recognized degree.
 You can earn these credentials by completing programs similar to those offered by the New England Institute of Technology, including: